Topics included in this article:

 Mounting the Camera

 - Use the screws from the accessory kit to mount the camera.
-The screw heads are properly sized to seal against the small gaskets on the base of the camera.
+The screw heads are appropriately sized to seal against the small gaskets on the base of the camera.

 - Tighten screws so the camera is secure.